long-gong/mwm-lp-view/README.md

-# Maximum Weighted Matching (MWM): Linear Program's View
+# Maximum Weighted Matching: Linear Program's View

 Some examples for [Maximum Weighted Matching: from The Perspective of Linear Program](https://www.overleaf.com/read/hkdbjzxzxcpz).
 All these examples are written by [Modeling Language GNU MathProg](http://gusek.sourceforge.net/gmpl.pdf).